pawelc/docs/toread_copulas.md

 2006 - Hierarchical archimedean copulas
-2006 - Using trivariate copulas to model sample selection and treatment effects: Application to family health care demand 2007 - Copulas Modeling dependencies in Financial Risk Management 2007 - Copulas: A personal view
+2006 - Using trivariate copulas to model sample selection and treatment effects: Application to family health care demand 2007 - Copulas Modeling dependencies in Financial Risk Management 2007 - Sampling Archimedean copulas
+2007 - Copulas: A personal view
-2007 - Everything you always wanted to know about copula modeling but were afraid to ask 2007 - Learning with tree-averaged densities and distributions 2007 - Construction of asymmetric multivariate copulas 2007 - A primer on copulas for count data
+2007 - Everything you always wanted to know about copula modeling but were afraid to ask 2007 - Using Copulas to Construct Bivariate Foreign Exchange Distributions with an Application to the Sterling Exchange Rate Index
+2007 - Learning with tree-averaged densities and distributions 2007 - Construction of asymmetric multivariate copulas 2007 - A primer on copulas for count data